sf-wdi-19-20/WDI21staging/dawn-CRUD/readme.md

 ##Getting started with our own database!
+####Caution: At this point, I urge you to simply read and absorb the information provided to see the basic patterns of creating and implementing databases.
+You do not need to create a new node project to successfully learn from tonight's readings.
+We'll go over this at a comfortable pace tomorrow :)

-Head over to our app folder and we will istall Mongoose via npm.
+Head over to our app folder and we will install Mongoose via npm.
 Mongoose is a Object-relational mapping middleware that enables us to easily model objects and interact with MongoDB.

 From the console: